Noah Becker: Art

+Becker made international headlines after co-organizing an art show of Anna Sorokin's drawings and working on it with her while she was still in jail.
+The show "Free Anna Delvey" took place on the lower east side of Manhattan.

+Noah Becker's paintings have been written about by legendary NYC writers such as Donald Kuspit and Anthony Haden-Guest.

 Music

+Becker's first album, Where We Are, from 2000 features guitarist Kurt Rosenwinkel.

+Becker's recent 2024 quartet album Mode For Noah reached the top 10 most added on the Jazzweek 2024 US Jazz radio chart.
+Mode for Noah features an all Canadian backing band of Brent Jarvis on piano, Kosma Busheikin on Bass and Graham Villette on drums and Becker on alto saxophone.

-Becker's first album, Where We Are, features guitarist Kurt Rosenwinkel.
-Becker's recent recordings as a sideman have been with Canadian hip hop artist Moka Only.
+Becker as a sideman has recorded with Canadian hip hop artist Moka Only.
 Rosenwinkel and Only also contributed music to the soundtrack of New York Is Now, Becker's 2010 documentary on the New York art scene.
 Becker performed with saxophonist David Murray at New York City's jazz club The Village Vanguard in 2018.

 Awards

 In 2009, Becker was one of 15 artists nominated for the RBC (Royal Bank of Canada) Painting Prize.
 This exhibition toured Becker's painting to Musée D'Art Contemporain De Montréal and the Power Plant in Toronto.

 NYArts magazine named him as one of their 30 Artists To Watch in 2012.